channotation/chap/docs/_docs/getting-started/annotation_example.md

 chap -f 4pirtm.pdb -s 4pirtm.pdb
 ```

 where the PDB file is used as both input structure (`-f`) and input topology (`-s`).
-You will be prompted to selection the group of atoms forming the permeation pathway.
+You will be prompted to select the group of atoms forming the permeation pathway.
 Only atoms in this group will be considered in the probe-based pathway finding step of CHAP.
-Usually you will want to select the protein group, so press type `1` and press enter.
+Usually you will want to select the protein group, so press `1` and press enter.
 Note that you can also specify the pathway selection directly from the command line by typing:

 ```
 chap -f 4pirtm.pdb -s 4pirtm.pdb -sel-pathway 1